 - 2 cloves of garlic, peeled, crushed and finely chopped

-- 1 level tablespoon of ground cumin
+- 1 level tablespoon of cumin seeds

 - 2 teaspoons of dry roasted cumin (dry roast a handful of cumin seeds in a frying pan for a few minutes and then grind them finely.
 Store the remaining powder in a screw-top jar to use in curries or another chilli)